javsort/Linkaster/docs/delivery_1.md

 Introduction
 Purpose
 	The purpose of L!nkaster is to provide students and educators at Lancaster University Leipzig with an app and website that they can use for all their university-related needs.
 LUL students are required to use a variety of tools, each specialized for a single task.
 Timetabler, for example, is a website that is used exclusively for students to view their schedule.
 Several of these tools, such as Moodle, require students to log in every time, some even requiring two-factor authentication.
-L!nkaster combines all relevant tools into one app and website so that students can access all their educational information in one place without the hassle of logging in to each one or installing multiple apps.
+L!nkaster combines all relevant tools into one app and website so that students can access their day-to-day educational information in one place without the hassle of logging in to each one or installing multiple apps.
 Students and instructors can easily communicate with each other through L!nkaster without needing to exchange personal information (account creation simply requires an LUL email address).
 Instructors can use this to notify students about canceling class, a new assignment being posted, grades being released, and other academic announcements.
 Furthermore, each module automatically generates a group chat with enrolled students to encourage students to communicate and provides them with a space to ask questions, share notes, and generally form connections.
 To summarize, L!nkaster is a single platform that combines many different tools into one and is specifically customized to LUL.
 It promotes communication and teamwork between classmates and is overall an efficient alternative to the many different tools LUL currently uses.
 Definitions and Acronyms
 LUL: Lancaster University Leipzig
+DB: Database
 Requirements and Constraints
 Functional Requirements
 Marcos